stchristian/multi-step-form-main/README.md

 ### Continued development

-I think there is a lot to improve on the code.

-- Form components could be even more accessible.
+- Some form components could be even more accessible.
-- I am not really satisfied with the data structure and the handling of the prices.
-- Semantic elements are missing here and there.
-- I could came up with a better file structure
-- I feel some namings are also poorly chosen.
 - More tests

 ## Author